Numachka/Numachka/README.md

 ### 👋 Hi There!

-I'm Nahum, an upcoming software engineer from Tel Aviv, Israel.
+I'm Nahum, an upcoming software engineer from Tel Aviv, Israel.<br>
 My direction in software development and engineering is about full stack with and emphasis on front end UI\UX elements.
-I believe that for software products, even if your algorithms and backend are in order and everything works lightning fast - it doesn't guarantee user satisfaction!
+I believe that for software products, even if your algorithms and backend are in order and everything works lightning fast - it doesn't guarantee user satisfaction!<br>
-Think about a clothing analogy -
+Think about a clothing analogy - <br>
-Even though high heels are uncomfortable to walk in - women still wear them because they look nice!
+Even though high heels are uncomfortable to walk in - women still wear them because they look nice! <br>
 And big warm winter coats?
-Even though they are as warm as they get (like a hug!) people don't wear them because they are as complementing as leather jackets or other coats.
+Even though they are as warm as they get (like a hug!) people don't wear them because they are as complementing as leather jackets or other coats.<br>
-So if the documentation for a product is off or the UI\UX isn't up to par - the product will fail.
+So if the documentation for a product is off or the UI\UX isn't up to par - the product will fail. <br>

-Hence My efforts are always towards a beautful and easy to use product.
+Hence My efforts are always towards a beautful and easy to use product. <br>

 🔭 I’m currently working on finding my first professional work.<br>
 🌱 I’m Learning more about design theory, UI\UX design and Vuetify. <br>